leitro/handwrittenDigitSequenceRec/README.md

 In the train() function of Class SeqLearn, test_flag can be set True to show the label error rate of test datasets, and visual_flag can be set True to visualize the prediction result before CTC.
 Both of the flags are set True by default.

+Note: When the visual_flag is to be set True, do remember to create a folder named **visTest**, where you can find the saved images for visualization in.

 - The 1st iteration, label_error_rate: 1.000
 ![1](https://user-images.githubusercontent.com/9562709/27832083-a53c60b0-60cd-11e7-8e7d-16a01c727b0e.jpg)